1. Application and acceptance of Terms and Conditions

 (ii) have insurance for severe weather and/or flood damage but that insurance is insufficient to cover the relevant cost; or

-(iii) are otherwise unable to claim for severe weather and/or flood damage.
+(iii) are otherwise unable to claim for severe weather and/or flood damage; and

-(e) they are ineligible for other, more comprehensive support measures which are available for those on low incomes and with limited realisable assets, for example, the Disaster Relief Grant.
+(e) they are ineligible for other, more comprehensive support measures which are available for those on low incomes and with limited realisable assets.

-4.2.
-An Owner-Occupier, Owner-Investor or Tenant is not eligible to apply to receive payment under the Program if they have previously received a payment under this Program or under a previous program and:
+4.3.
+An Owner-Occupier, Owner-Investor or Tenant is not eligible to apply to receive payment under the Program if they have previously received a Back Home Payment or under a previous program and:

 (a) Service NSW (or another government agency in relation to this Program or previous program) have sought to recover the whole or part of that previous payment as a debt due to the Crown pursuant to s.
 5.7(3) of the GSF Act or otherwise, and